Training Discriminative Models to Evaluate Generative Ones

 Those results show an advantage for the GAN model as it has the best median value (even if it does not make better than baseline).
 Unfortunately some of the generator training failed (in particular on Fashion-Mnist), producing outliers in the results.
-WGAN produce results comparable to GAN in MNIST but seems less stable in our setting.
+WGAN produce results comparable to GAN in MNIST but seems less stable.

-The figures are complemented with the values computed for the mean \textit{fitting capacity} $\Psi_G$ in Table~\ref{table:Mean_Table} and the values for the best \textit{fitting capacity} in Table~\ref{table:Best_Table}.
-We can note that for both MNIST and Fashion-MNIST, models with unstable results, as GAN and WGAN, have the best $\Psi_G$ however since some training failed for GAN and WGAN, more stable models, as VAE and CGAN, have the best \textit{mean fitting capacity}.
+The figures are complemented with the values computed for the mean \textit{FiC} $\Psi_G$ in Table~\ref{table:Mean_Table} and the values for the best \textit{FiC} in Table~\ref{table:Best_Table}.
+We can note that for both MNIST and Fashion-MNIST, models with unstable results, such as GAN and WGAN, have the best $\Psi_G$.
+However since some training failed for GAN and WGAN, more stable models, such as VAE and CGAN, have the best \textit{mean fitting capacity} (FiC).

 In addition, we present in Figures \ref{fig:accuracy-MNIST_classes} and \ref{fig:accuracy-fashion_classes}, the \textit{per class fitting capacity}.
 The figures show the difference between the baseline classes results and the classifier trained on the generator to evaluate.
 For generative models that are not conditional and trained class by class, those figures show how the generator is successful to generate in different classes of the dataset.
 For conditional generative models, it evaluates if the models is able to learn each mode of the distribution with the same accuracy.